stonepros/stone/doc/dev/developer_guide/dash-devel.rst

 Feature Design
 --------------

-To promote collaboration on new Ceph Dashboard features, the first step is the definition of a design document.
-These documents then form the basis of implementation scope and permit wider participation in the evolution of the Ceph Dashboard UI.
+To promote collaboration on new Stone Dashboard features, the first step is the definition of a design document.
+These documents then form the basis of implementation scope and permit wider participation in the evolution of the Stone Dashboard UI.

 .. toctree::
    :maxdepth: 1